 Metrics: defining and joining tables¶

-- Joining tables — building a metric whose semantic model spans more than one physical table, joined by a Unity Catalog foreign key.
+/metrics/suggest, reached from the Suggest with HERC secondary header action on/metrics. - Joining tables — building a metric whose semantic model spans more than one physical table, joined by a Unity Catalog foreign key.

 - System schemas — what to do when the foreign-key picker tells you Unity Catalog system schemas are disabled.